Counting And Confusion: Bayesian Rate Estimation With Multiple Populations: Comparison to Other Rate Estimation Methods

-This problem can be avoided in the loudest event framework, by including an upper limit on the rate, $R_{\rm max}$, in the prior for $R_b$. \begin{widetext} The marginalized distribution for the foreground rate then becomes
+This problem can also be avoided in the context of the loudest-event framework by even very weak prior information on the background rate, $R_b$, of the kind present in nearly all experiments.
+For example, we can include an upper limit on the rate, $R_{\rm max}$, in the prior for $R_b$. \begin{widetext} The marginalized distribution for the foreground rate then becomes

 where ${\rm erf}(x)$ is the error function, defined in the usual way ${\rm erf}(x) = (2/\sqrt{\pi}) \int_0^x \exp(-u^2){\rm d}u$.
 If $(1-\hat{B}(x_N,\theta)) \, R_{\rm max} \ll 1$, Eq.~(\ref{LEwithRmax}) can be approximated by